Module 10: Bridge to GitOps — The Infrastructure Source

 Why This Module Matters

 Section titled “Why This Module Matters”The payment gateway went down at 2:00 PM on the busiest shopping day of the year.
-The monitoring dashboards flashed red across the operations center, and the core API began returning HTTP 503 Service Unavailable errors to thousands of customers per minute.
-The incident response team quickly identified the immediate symptom: the payment-processing deployment was missing a critical environment variable required to authenticate with the newly provisioned database cluster.
-The lead platform engineer checked the continuous integration pipeline logs—every recent deployment job had completed successfully.
-She checked the infrastructure Git repository—the required environment variable was clearly defined in the Kubernetes manifests.
-Yet, when she queried the live state using the command line, the variable was entirely absent from the running pods.
+Dashboards turned red across the operations room while the checkout API returned HTTP 503 responses to thousands of customers per minute.
+The first symptom looked ordinary: the payment-processing Deployment lacked an environment variable needed to authenticate with a newly provisioned database cluster.
+The confusing part was that every deployment job had succeeded, the infrastructure repository already contained the variable, and the live pods still did not.

 The GitOps Paradigm Shift: From Push to Pull

 # A declarative GitOps CI pipeline scriptecho "Updating image tag in deployment manifest..."sed -i 's/frontend:v1.2.0/frontend:v1.2.1/g' deployment.yamlgit add deployment.yamlgit commit -m "chore: bump frontend image to v1.2.1"git push origin main# The pipeline ends here.
-The cluster operator takes over autonomously.Pause and predict: Imagine a scenario where a developer with cluster access manually runs
+The cluster operator takes over autonomously.Pause and predict: imagine a developer with cluster access manually deletes the production frontend Service after a confusing incident call.
+In the push model, the Service remains gone until another pipeline run happens to reapply it, and even that only works if the pipeline includes the same manifest path.
+In the GitOps pull model, the operator sees that the live Service no longer matches the repository and recreates it during reconciliation.
+The difference is not that GitOps prevents every bad command; it is that GitOps gives the platform a memory and a repair loop.

 Architecting the Infrastructure Repository

-apiVersion: apps/v1kind: Deploymentmetadata: name: frontendspec: replicas: 5 # Override the base replica count for production template: spec: containers: - name: web resources: requests: cpu: "1000m" memory: "2Gi" limits: cpu: "2000m" memory: "4Gi"The production kustomization.yaml binds them together, ensuring that when the GitOps operator reads the prod directory, it dynamically merges the base and the patch in memory before applying the final configuration to the cluster:
+apiVersion: apps/v1kind: Deploymentmetadata: name: frontendspec: replicas: 5 # Override the base replica count for production template: spec: containers: - name: web resources: requests: cpu: "1000m" memory: "2Gi" limits: cpu: "2000m" memory: "4Gi"The production kustomization.yaml binds the base and patch into one renderable unit.
+A GitOps operator pointed at this overlay does not apply the base and patch as separate live objects.
+It renders the final Deployment in memory, then applies the result.
+That distinction matters during diagnosis because an error may come from the base, from the patch, or from the way the overlay references both.

 Release Management and Semantic Versioning